 Time to layer up: the Selfridges guide to totally great coats

 It looks like coats are back on the agenda now, folks.
 But how do we get to grips with a bundled-up, chunkier silhouette again?
 How do we navigate the Tube with a super-sized puffer?
 And why do we feel all nostalgic in a giant teddy coat?
-Well, read on – we’ve got the ultimate guide to fall/winter 2018 coats right here.
+Well, read on – we’ve got the ultimate guide to autumn/winter 2018 coats right here.

 At Selfridges we have traffic-stopping coats a-plenty, but the one we’ve all got sitting pretty on the top of our wish list is this mammoth faux-fur number by of-the-moment brand Off-White c/o Virgil Abloh.
 This is a coat you don’t just walk out of the house in – you swagger.
 “Studies have shown that wearing a suit makes one feel powerful, and bulking up for winter does so as well,” says fashion psychologist Dawnn Karen.
 “Coats [like these] make one feel invincible, impenetrable…and mighty.”
 Hear, hear.